kevinbaptist/libgdx-hyperlap2d-spine-example/readme.md

 Project Scene created with HyperLap2D is under folder /scene/Example1Scene.
 The exportable files used in project are on folder assets in Android Module.

+The Character can be moved with left, right, up arrow and space for skate boarding.